Silver0006/Manga_Recover/README.md

+# Update
+I have decided to cancel this project.
+A simple search through GitHub can find applications with the same capability and far superior ability.
+I originally started this project to help myself learn selenium.
+I believe that further development using selenium would be a waste and would like to focus my abilities elsewhere.
+I have found a far more efficient way to develop such a program which I will continue to do in private.

 # Manga_Recover
 A project I started to learn more about selenium in Python.
 The program is designed to allow you to download Manga in a PDF from https://global.bookwalker.jp/